 Ashdown is a very small city located in the state of Arkansas.
 With a population of 4,479 people and three constituent neighborhoods, Ashdown is the 69th largest community in Arkansas.

 When you are in Ashdown, you'll notice that it is more blue-collar than most other communities in America.
-38.91% of Ashdown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Ashdown is a city of service providers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Ashdown who work in office and administrative support (10.23%), food service (7.30%), and sales jobs (6.88%).
+36.98% of Ashdown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Ashdown is a city of professionals, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Ashdown who work in food service (8.08%), healthcare (7.32%), and sales jobs (7.19%).

 As is often the case in a small city, Ashdown doesn't have a public transportation system that people use for their commute.

-The per capita income in Ashdown in 2010 was $19,932, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,728 for a family of four.
-However, Ashdown contains both very wealthy and poor people as well.
+The per capita income in Ashdown in 2010 was $18,699, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $74,796 for a family of four.

 Ashdown is an extremely ethnically-diverse city.
 The people who call Ashdown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ashdown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ashdown include English, German, Dutch West Indian, and French .
+Important ancestries of people in Ashdown include English, German, Italian, and French .

 The most common language spoken in Ashdown is English.
 Other important languages spoken here include Spanish and Persian.